 - The amount of areal inflation at φ1: S1

-- The aspect of the axes: p
+- The axial ratio: p

 And now, you’re surely beginning to guess what Messrs.
 Canters and Böhm did to build their Wagner variants: Correct,